twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageComponent.md

 `Promise`\<[`IBlobStorageEntry`](IBlobStorageEntry.md)\>

-The data and metadata for the blob if it can be found.
+The data and annotation for the blob if it can be found.

 #### Throws